-A major in physics is a strategic imperative to introduce fundamental laws and model-building techniques, to awaken students to the power of the universe, and to support base knowledge in mathematics, engineering, and other fields.
-Physics students develop skills, such as numeracy, problem solving, data analysis, and the communication of complex ideas, that are in high demand in industry and organizations.
+A major in physics gives students the opportunity to master fundamental laws and model-building techniques, awakens them to the power of the universe, and supports knowledge in mathematics, engineering, and other fields.
+Physics students develop high-demand skills, such as numeracy, problem solving, data analysis, and the communication of complex ideas, that are valued in industry and all types of organizations.

 Physics Degree Options